HumeAI/hume-api-examples/evi/evi-dotnet-quickstart/README.md

 ## Features Demonstrated

-This quickstart demonstrates several key features of the Hume TTS API:
+This quickstart demonstrates key features of the EVI API:

-- **Voice Generation**: Creating a new voice from a text description
-- **Voice Library**: Saving and reusing custom voices
-- **Context Continuation**: Maintaining speech consistency across utterances
-- **Acting Instructions**: Modulating speech style and emotion
+- **WebSocket Connection**: Establishing a real-time connection to EVI
-- **Streaming**: Real-time audio generation for low-latency applications
+- **Audio Streaming**: Sending audio data in chunks for processing
+- **Event Handling**: Subscribing to assistant messages, user transcriptions, and audio output
+- **Session Management**: Configuring audio settings and managing chat metadata

 ## Requirements